Lady Strangford: Widow and nurse

 Following her husband's death Strangford volunteered to serve as a nurse in (probably) University College Hospital in London.
 In 1874 her studies led her to advocate a change in the way that nurses were trained.
 She published Hospital Training for Ladies: an Appeal to the Hospital Boards in England.
 She advocated that nurses should be allowed to train and work part-time.
 She believed that the training to be a nurse would benefit many women in their role within a family.
 This idea did not gain official backing as the major objective at the time was to establish nursing as a profession and not as a part-time activity for amateurs.

 The war crimes that were taking place in Bulgaria in 1876 gained her attention.
 Christians had suffered massacres by the Ottomans and Strangford initially joined one committee and then she set up her own.
 Thousands of pounds were raised by the Bulgarian Peasants Relief Fund and she went to Bulgaria in 1876 with Robert Jasper More, eight doctors and eight nurses.
 Both she and More wrote letters to The Times to report and gather more funds.
 Strangford believed that the Bulgarians and not the Serbs would be important as the Ottoman Empire shrank.
 These were views that she had shared with her husband.
 Strangford found the Bulgarians to just need the tools for their own self-improvement and she was impressed that their first priority was a school.
 She built a hospital at Batak and eventually other hospitals were built at Radilovo, Panagiurishte, Perushtitsa, Petrich and at Karlovo.
 She also provided subsidies to a flour mill and a number of saw mills.

-In 1883 Queen Victoria awarded her the Royal Red Cross for creating, with Dr Herbert Sieveking the Victoria Hospital, Cairo.
-The hospital continued in operation thanks to a grant of £2,000 per year from the Egyptian government taking in local students for training and offering first class accommodation on a private basis.
+In 1883 Queen Victoria awarded her the Royal Red Cross for creating, with Dr Herbert Sieveking, the Victoria Hospital, Cairo.
+The hospital continued in operation thanks to a grant of £2,000 per year from the Egyptian government, taking in local students for training and offering first class accommodation on a private basis.

 Strangford edited A Selection from the Writings of Viscount Strangford on Political, Geographical and Social Subjects which she published in 1869 and Original Letters and Papers upon Philology and Kindred Subjects in 1878.
-She also published her brother-in-law's novel Angela Pisani after his death and she helped found the Women's Emigration Society with Caroline Blanchard which arranged for British women to find jobs abroad.
+She also published her brother-in-law's novel Angela Pisani after his death, and helped found the Women's Emigration Society with Caroline Blanchard which arranged for British women to find jobs abroad.

-In her later years, Lady Strangford had a London home at 3 Upper Brook Street, Mayfair.
+In her later years, Strangford had a London home at 3 Upper Brook Street, Mayfair.
 She died on board SS Lusitania of a stroke in 1887.
 She was travelling through the Mediterranean en route for Port Said where she was to create a hospital for seamen.
 Her body was returned to London and buried in Kensal Green Cemetery.